jarus10/python-script/README.md

-# 🔐 Cybersecurity & Utilities Toolkit
+ik# 🔐 Cybersecurity & Utilities Toolkit

 This repository contains a collection of Python mini-projects that I built while learning **cybersecurity and Python programming**.
 Each script focuses on a different concept: **network scanning, password security, and encryption techniques**.